-Engaged Learning provides an institutional framework for undergraduates to deepen their SMU education through capstone-level learning beyond the classroom, in research, civic engagement, internships and creative work, on-campus and in local and global communities.
+Engaged Learning provides an institutional framework for undergraduates to deepen their SMU education through capstone-level learning beyond the classroom, through scholarly research, community engagement, professional internships and creative, innovative and entrepreneurial work, on-campus and in local and global communities.

 History of Engaged Learning

 In 2011, SMU chose Engaged Learning Beyond the Classroom as its quality enhancement plan, a requirement of SACS reaccreditation.
 Engaged Learning is a campus-wide initiative to enhance student learning through experiential learning opportunities.

 The initiative complements SMU efforts to enrich other undergraduate programs such as the University Curriculum, residential learning communities, SMU-in-Taos and SMU Abroad.
 Students benefit from a transformed learning experience that emphasizes the increasingly interdependent, reciprocal and experiential nature of higher learning in a liberal arts tradition.

 Engaged Learning helps students develop a significant and sophisticated understanding of disciplinary knowledge by putting it into practice.